MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   given directory
 - for the generation corpus, it generates from text or utterances files rather than from pre-specified label files
+- clustering of all streams is performed throughout, whereas the official version disables clustering of the ``bap`` stream for the first of the two clusterings (this is done because it saves disk space and allows intermediate models to be used for synthesis)
-- a bit more information is written to the log file during decision tree clustering
+- a bit more information is written to the log file during decision tree clustering, and a bit less during global variance generation
+- untied models are removed after use, saving disk space
 - various minor fixes and changes

 License